 Helping the players calm down and gain their composure at a time they were rattled was the turning point in the game.

 I am type A by nature.
-I have worked hard to weave mediation into my life and to take full advantage of my breath to center and calm me.
+I have worked hard to weave meditation into my life and to take full advantage of my breath to center and calm me.
 If I want my players to have emotional control on the court, I believe I am obligated to model the same behavior.

-Recently my boy’s high school recreation team lost in the semi finals by 3 points in what might have been deemed a “controversial call.”
+Recently my boy’s high school recreation team lost in the semi-finals by 3 points in what might have been deemed a “controversial call.”
 The old me would have stewed on this play for days and definitely would have lost sleep on the game.
 I let it go.
 I was on to the next...
 I congratulated the players on a great season and moved on.
 I didn’t stew.
 And I didn’t lose sleep.

 Are you unsure if mental game coaching is for you?

-Contact Ann today to set up a free 15 minute consultation.
+Contact Ann today to set up a free 15-minute consultation.

 Start receiving my latest mental game tips, news and updates on how you can start taking action in your business, coaching career and sports performance.